Frequently Asked Questions...

 University Residences partners with Bedloft as an outside vendor for futons and microfridges that meet our safety and capacity requirements for these items.
 To find out more about their offerings, or to order your items, please visit Bedloft.com

 - What are the requirements for appliances in my room?

 Small electrical appliances, such as coffee makers and popcorn poppers, are allowed in student rooms as long as the heating element is completely enclosed.
 For other appliances, such as microwaves and refrigerators, please read University Residences Guidelines » Room/Apartment » Appliances and Room Modifications.

 - Are University Residences co-ed?

-For traditional undergraduate students, Purdue has one women’s hall, two men’s halls and twelve co-ed residences with students in separate living areas.
+For traditional undergraduate students, Purdue has one women’s hall, two men’s halls and thirteen co-ed residences with students in separate living areas.

 - When do the halls open and close for the year?